Murder of Carlos Palomino: Consequences and tributes

+(Here, on the 11th of November 2007, Carlos Javier Palomino Muñoz was killed at the age of 16.
+A fighter against fascism and racism.)

-Every 11 November, various anti-fascist groups organise demonstrations to pay tribute to Carlos Palomino, 2021222324 who has become a symbol of their struggle.
+Every 11 November, various anti-fascist groups organise demonstrations to pay tribute to Carlos Palomino, who has become a symbol of their struggle.
 In 2017, the tenth anniversary of the crime, a demonstration was organised in Madrid, attended by around a thousand people.
 On that date, protest actions were also held in other Spanish cities.
 As a memorial, the water in various fountains is often dyed red during demonstrations.

-A brigade of Spaniards, in imitation of the International Brigades, went to the conflict in Ukraine in 2014, forming the Carlos Palomino Brigade.
+A group of Spaniards, in imitation of the International Brigades, formed the Carlos Palomino Brigade in 2014 to fight on the Russian side in the war in Donbas.

+In the Christchurch mosque shootings in March 2019, the perpetrator, Brenton Tarrant, wrote the name of Josué Estébanez on one of his weapons.
+This alongside other far-right terrorists and attackers such as Anders Behring Breivik and Dylann Roof.